ubiome-opensource/microbiome-tools/docs/howto/Working with your raw data.md

     >>> x2 = UbiomeSample("sample2.json")
     >>> x = UbiomeMultiSample(x1)
     >>> x.merge(x2)
+    >>> # continue to merge as many additional samples as you like
     >>> x.write("x.csv")

-Now your directory will have a new file ```x.csv``` with both samples merged.
+Now your directory will have a new file ```x.csv``` with all samples merged.
 The first row is all the taxons ever found in your samples, and the other columns are your different samples, with rows containing the `count_norm` for every taxon.